-Students in the Ph.D. in Organizational Leadership conduct a wide range of leadership research and complete a dissertation on a leadership topic of their choosing.
+Students in the Ph.D. in Organizational Leadership program conduct a wide range of leadership research and complete a dissertation on a leadership topic of their choosing.
 The curriculum also provides students with a rich understanding of traditional theories of leadership and organizational effectiveness.
 Theory comes to life as students bring their real-world experiences to the classroom and to online discussions.
 Each student is encouraged to explore and develop their own unique approach to being an effective leader of the future.

 Consulting for Leaders